FarkasLabs/SymbolScout-PassivBot-Sentinel/README.md

 2. Navigate to the project directory:
    ```
    cd path/to/SymbolScout-PassivBot-Sentinel
    ```

-3. Run the main script:
+3. Activate the virtual environment (if you made one) and run the script:
    ```
+   source venv/bin/activate
    python main.py
    ```

 4. Detach from the tmux session by pressing `Ctrl-B` and then `D`.

-    You can reattach to the session later to check on the script:
+5. You can reattach to the session later to check on the script:
     ```
     tmux attach -t symbolscout_passivbot
     ```